 Data privacy is a critical issue for all people, but in most jurisdictions there are specific requirements for how medical and health information must be kept private.
 One of the early comprehensive regulations on medical data privacy was the Health Insurance Portability and Accountability Act (HIPAA).
 It specified what data was considered private and could not be exposed outside the hospital without patient consent, and penalties for when such data breeches occurred.
 In the case of textual medical data, even a casual reader can quickly determine if protected Health Information (PHI) is within a document.

 Medical images are more difficult to assess.
-DICOM images contain tags as part of the header that populated with PHI during the normal course of an imaging examination.
+DICOM images contain tags as part of the header that might be populated with PHI during the normal course of an imaging examination.
 Releasing such medical images with that information in tact without patient consent would represent a breech of HIPAA.
 Removing these, and inserting some other identifier such as for research is very straightforward to do.
 However, in some cases, vendors may also place PHI in non-standard locations of the header.
 In some cases this is done for compatibility with older software.
-In other cases, hospitals have been known to put PHI in fields that were for other purposes.
+In other cases, hospitals have been known to put PHI in fields that were designated for other purposes.
 It is these exceptional cases that make de-identification more challenging.
 Fortunately, putting PHI into non-standard locations is declining as awareness of these problems is becoming better known.

 Medical images may also contain PHI that is ‘burned into’ pixels.
 While easily recognized by humans, it is more difficult for computers to recognize such PHI.
 One may use Optical Character Recognition algorithms, but they may have false negatives and positives due to the actual image contents.
 Fortunately, the practice of burning in PHI is also declining.